Giannis Papadopoulos (footballer, born 1989): Career in Israel

 On 11 July 2014, Papadopoulos signed a one-year contract with the Israeli football club Bnei Sakhnin F.C. playing for Israeli Premier League.
 In February 2015, he signed for the rest of the season with the Israeli club Hapoel Acre.

 During this period Hapoel Acre began to show a different face making a championship rally, as in the next nine games, managed to lose only from Hapoel Tel Aviv counting 5 wins and 4 draws.
 Papadopoulos described as "multi-tool" from the sports press, as in addition to defensive midfielder role in the game, he could play both as central back as well as an attacking midfielder, and with his goals helped his team in that achievement.
 As a result of this outstanding performance one of the biggest sports' sites in the country («sports.walla») indicate that his acquisition was crucial for the club, a fact that is also acknowledged from the team coach, Shlomi Dora, who in an interview he gave on the same site asked what were the five key moments of the year and of course stated that the acquisition of the Papadopoulos is one of them.
 "I had seen Yiannis several times at Bnei Sakhnin F.C. and I think he is an excellent player, so when his contract expired, we moved immediately for his acquisition and we have not been disappointed" he said among others.

 On 16 July 2015 signed to Hapoel Kfar Saba On 20 December 2015, he scored his first goal in the season, helping his club to escape with a 1–1 draw against Maccabi Haifa.
 On 30 April 2016, he scored with an incredible left kick in a 2–1 home win against Ironi Kiryat Shmona.

 Veria

-On 2 August 2016, he signed a year contract with Greek club Veria for an undisclosed fee, returning in Superleague after 2,5 years.
+On 2 August 2016, he signed a year contract with Greek club Veria for an undisclosed fee, returning to Super League Greece after 2,5 years.